kenmutuma001/Password-Locker/README.md

 ## SET_UP INSTRUCTION

 * Copy the URL at the clone or download section in the git-hub repository.
-* Clone the url to your remote repositrory.
+* Clone the url to your local repositrory.
 * Open your favourite editor.
 * Run the password.py file in python3.6.
 ## LINK